dreger/audaciousfox.net/_posts/signals/2015-02-21-times-gender.md

 ---
-title: Gender Breakdown of the Front Page for The New York Times
+title: Gender Breakdown of the The New York Times's Front Page
 link: http://www.whowritesfor.com/
 date: 2015-02-21 10:41
 ---